Estimation of High-Dimensional Markov-Switching VAR Models with an Approximate EM Algorithm: Theoretical Guarantees

 \begin{assumption}[Signal strength] Suppose that there exist constants $\kappa < 1$ and $r>0$ such that for all $\theta^\dagger \in \mathcal{B}(r;\theta^*)$,

-\end{assumption} Here the operator norm of the gradient matrix $\partial M(\theta)/\partial\theta$ serves as our (inverse) signal strength measure.
-The constant $r$ characterizes the region of ``proper initialization", which is a ball centered around $\theta^*$.
-When $\partial M(\theta)/\partial \theta$ is continuous in $\theta$ and the norm of the gradient matrix evaluated at $\theta^*$ is below 1, we would expect that there exists a neighborhood around $\theta^*$ such that the norm of the gradient matrix evaluated at any $\theta$ in this neighborhood is bounded below 1, due to continuity.
-In the appendix, we empirically examine the norm of the gradient matrix at $\theta^*$ in some examples.
+\end{assumption} Here, the operator norm of the gradient matrix $\partial M(\theta)/\partial\theta$ serves as our (inverse) signal strength measure.
+The constant $r$ characterizes the region of `proper initialization', which is a ball centered around $\theta^*$.
+When $\partial M(\theta)/\partial \theta$ is continuous in $\theta$ and the norm of the gradient matrix evaluated at $\theta^*$ is below 1, we would expect that there exists a neighborhood around $\theta^*$ in which the norm of the gradient matrix evaluated at any $\theta$ is bounded below 1, due to continuity.
+In Supplementary Appendix~\ref{app:signalempirical}, we empirically examine the norm of the gradient matrix at $\theta^*$ in some examples.

 \begin{lemma}[Contraction of $M(\theta)$] Under Assumption~\ref{signalstrength}, $\|M(\theta) - \theta^*\|_2 \leq \kappa \|\theta-\theta^*\|_2$, for $\theta \in \mathcal{B}(r;\theta^*)$. \end{lemma}